apache/druid/docs/data-management/automatic-compaction.md

 There are two ways to run automatic compaction in Druid:

 * **Compaction supervisors on the Overlord** (recommended): Provides better reactivity, support for the MSQ task engine, and easier management through the supervisor framework.
-See [Auto-compaction using compaction supervisors](#auto-compaction-using-compaction-supervisors).
+See [Auto-compaction using compaction supervisors (recommended)](#auto-compaction-using-compaction-supervisors-recommended).
 * **Coordinator duties**: An alternative approach that runs compaction as a Coordinator duty.
-See [Auto-compaction using Coordinator duties](#auto-compaction-using-coordinator-duties).
+See [Auto-compaction using Coordinator duties (alternative)](#auto-compaction-using-coordinator-duties-alternative).

 As a best practice, you should set up auto-compaction for all Druid datasources.
 You can run compaction tasks manually for cases where you want to allocate more system resources.
 For example, you may choose to run multiple compaction tasks in parallel to compact an existing datasource for the first time.
 See [Compaction](compaction.md) for additional details and use cases.